×

 What do expats in Trincity appreciate most about the local culture?

 "Expats in Trincity appreciate the warm and friendly nature of the locals.
 They love the vibrant and diverse culture that is a blend of African, Indian, European and Chinese influences.
 The local cuisine, which is a fusion of these cultures, is also highly appreciated.
 Expats enjoy the lively music scene, particularly the calypso, soca and steelpan music that Trinidad & Tobago is famous for.
 They also appreciate the laid-back lifestyle and the beautiful natural surroundings, including the stunning beaches and lush rainforests.
 The local festivals, especially the colorful and energetic Carnival, are a highlight for many expats.
-They also value the strong sense of community and the importance of family in the local culture," wrote a member in Trincity.
+They also value the strong sense of community and the importance of family in the local culture," wrote one member in Trincity.

 What do expats find most challenging?